-Exploration activity in the Company's projects and general and administrative overheads in Q2-2013 were funded from cash at hand.
+Exploration activity in the Company's projects and general and administrative overheads in Q3-2013 were funded from cash at hand.

 The Company is in the exploration stage and has a limited source of net operating cash flow derived from providing drilling services.
-The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.
+The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities (see SUBSEQUENT EVENTS).